hect1k/nvd/README.md

 #### Prerequisites
 Ensure you have the following installed:
-- Docker
+- Python (with pip)
-- Docker Compose
+- PostgreSQL or a compatible database setup

 #### Steps
 1. **Clone the repository:**